-- satisfy all admission requirements; - complete an approved certificate or institutional award plan; - have at least a 2.00 grade point average on all courses submitted on the certificate or institutional award plan; - attain no lower than a "C" in each and every class in the major field of study; and have at least 60 percent of semester credit hours in residence at Lamar State College-Orange.
+- satisfy all admission requirements; - complete an approved certificate or institutional award plan; - have at least a 2.00 grade point average on all courses submitted on the certificate or institutional award - attain no lower than a "C" in each and every class in the major field of study; and - have at least 60 percent of semester credit hours in residence at Lamar State College-Orange.

 Note: College prep (developmental) courses do not apply to any degree or certificate.
-All technical certificate programs with 42 credit hours or less are exempt from the testing requirements of the Texas Success Initiative (TSI).
+All technical certificate programs with 42 credit hours or less offered at LSC-O are waived from the testing requirements of the Texas Success Initiative (TSI).